jdcloudcom/en/documentation/Networking/Load-Balancer/Best-Practices/Distribute-service-to-vm-and-container-with-ALB.md

 - Frontend listening configuration:

-	Assume that you have created a load balancer instance, VM, and a container resource, take HTTP listener as an example as below, explain how to deploy VM and container resource as backend server.
+	Assume that you have created a Application Load Balancer instance, VM, and a container resource, take HTTP listener as an example as below, explain how to deploy VM and container resource as backend server.

 	Click **Add** to create a listener: select HTTP Protocol, configure port, idle connection timeout, and click Next.